hscoder/heber-sandoval/_posts/2016-02-15-my-first-cli-gem.markdown

   end
 {% endhighlight %}

-When the user types `"list"` in the terminal, it will output:
+When the user types `"list"` in the terminal, for example, it will output:

 {% highlight ruby %}
 #=> '1.
 Beef Stroganoff' to STDOUT.